 Coral bleaching events

-The past two decades have seen several incidents of widespread mass coral bleaching events on many of the world’s coral reefs.
+The past two decades have seen several incidents of widespread coral bleaching events on many of the world’s coral reefs.

 AIMS has been monitoring mass bleaching events on the Great Barrier Reef since the early 1980s.
 We are studying the corals’ response, tolerance levels and ability to adapt heat stress, which will let us better predict and model future scenarios for reef managers.